Mohammad Saif (cricketer, born 1976)

 Mohammad Saif (born 21 July 1976) is an Indian cricketer who played for Uttar Pradesh in domestic cricket.
 He is a Right-hand bat batsman who played Youth cricket for India Under-19 cricket team.
-He scored 4 runs on his Twenty20 debut against Railways cricket team in March 2015 when he returned to competitive cricket after 6 long year.
+He scored 4 runs on his Twenty20 debut against Railways cricket team in March 2015 when he returned to competitive cricket after 6 long years.
 He scored 56 from just 19 balls in Ranji Trophy quarter final.

 His father is Mohammad Tarif and his younger brother is Mohammad Kaif.